 - Always drive with your headlights on

-- Buy a sim card so you always have connection, but also download offline maps so that you’re never lost out in bad weather.
+- Buy a sim card, so you always have a connection, and download offline maps, so you’re never lost in lousy weather.

 Our advice on staying warm when campervanning New Zealand in winter

-- If it’s really cold, stay at a holiday park.
+- If it’s freezing, stay at a holiday park.
 You’ll have electricity to power your heating and hot showers to warm you up.
-Having a good source of water is also useful for making tea or coffee and refilling hot water bottles.
+A good water source is also helpful for making tea or coffee and refilling hot water bottles.
 If you’ve been out hiking, you’ll enjoy the hot shower.

-- Having electricity or a spare battery is great for recharging electronics.
-There may be the odd day where you can’t, or don’t want to go outside.
+- Having electricity or a spare battery is excellent for recharging electronics.
+There may be an odd day where you can’t or don’t want to go outside.
 You’ll enjoy being able to use your electronics.

 - Standing on a cold floor is horrible.
-We buy cheap matts or carpet and cut them to fit.
+So we buy cheap mats or carpets and cut them to fit.

 - Take lots of layers and thermal clothing that you can put on and take off to adjust your temperature.